Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### Common Troubleshooting Tips
 - The game forcibly equips the gear it views as best-in-slot onto NPCs at certain times (example: when an item is added or equipped).
 This mod has a workaround in place to validate the equip state for companion players, but sometimes, players may still have their desired items unequipped or their character  may begin stuttering when moving/attacking.
 If this happens, try using the ***'Debug: Re-equip Items in Hands'***, ***'Debug: Refresh Player Managers'***, or ***'Debug: Reset Player'*** binds and see if it corrects the issue.
 If the issue persists, try the ***'Reset Player' Debug Menu player option***.
+- If the Summoning or Debug menus fail to open or if a player's inputs aren't being recognized, ***try tabbing out and then tabbing back in***.
+This will happen when the game doesn't have focus.
 - If the physics system has bugged out and the player is frozen, warped, or otherwise unresponsive, attempt to reset the player with either ***'Debug: Ragdoll Player'*** or ***'Debug: Reset Player'***.
 Or flop.
 Flopping solves a lot of problems from my experience.
 - If a companion player is controlling menus when they shouldn't be, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
 - If the player crosshairs or the menu control outline is not showing, ***pause and unpause the game***, which should force the mod's overlay menu to open and fix the problem.